Twig7/Capstone/README.md

 - 3:00pm: Research click to remove header announcements
 - 4:00pm: Find a website to help walk through creating notification banners.

+#### Thursday, 06/23
+- 10:00am: Continue researching [new website](https://userguiding.com/blog/website-notification-banner/) about notification banners, specifically those that are click-removable.
+-11:30am: Set new date via phone to go into optometrist office and see what they used to create their website base.

 ## Known Bugs